 B i o g r a p h y

-Dr. Ji has a broad spectrum of piano and chamber repertoire.
-Her interests in early keyboard repertoire have led her to play the early Baroque compositions on the harpsichord, and "Rethinking Bach" under the guidance of Raymond Erickson.
-As a devoted advocate of new music, she has also played solo and chamber repertoire by Elliott Carter, Frederic Rzewski, Lowell Liebermann, John Corigliano, John Musto, Chinese-American composers Chen Yi and Zhou Long, as well as premiering music by her contemporaries.
+Dr. Ji has a broad spectrum of piano solo and chamber repertoire, both instrumental and vocal music.
+As an accompanist, she worked with Met Opera singer Jennifer Roderer and her students at Hunter College before leaving New York.
+Her interests in early keyboard repertoire have led her to play the early Baroque compositions on the harpsichord, and participated the "Rethinking Bach" workshop in Japan (Aug 2018).
+As a devoted advocate of new music, she has worked on masterworks by Elliott Carter, Frederic Rzewski, Lowell Liebermann, John Corigliano, John Musto, Chinese-American composers Chen Yi and Zhou Long, as well as premiering music by her colleague.

 Dr. Ji has taught piano since 2006, and she remains an active piano studio in the Metropolitan New York Area and online teaching across the Pacific.
 She has inspired many young and elder talented students.
 Her goal is to help the students to achieve their highest potential through efficient technical practice and musicality inspiration.
 As an adjunct faculty, she taught applied piano lessons, keyboard harmony and improvisation group lessons at NYU Steinhardt for two years.
 She also serves on the piano faculty at Rutgers University Community Arts since Mar 2016 and Concordia Conservatory.
 Her students get distinction in ABRSM exams, and won prizes in national and international competitions, which lead them to perform at the prestigious Weill Hall at Carnegie Hall and Merkin Hall in New York City.
 She also prepared students who passed the conservatories' precollege and college auditions such as Manhattan School of Music, Mannes School of Music, Indiana University--Bloomington, among others.